mattgmarcus/Pythia/README.md

 To get up to do on migrations, you only have to do the command: python manage.py db upgrade

+I was having random issues with migrations related to libssl and libcrypto.
+These lines fixed it sudo ln -s /Applications/Postgres.app/Contents/Versions/9.4/lib/libssl.1.0.0.dylib /usr/lib sudo ln -s /Applications/Postgres.app/Contents/Versions/9.4/lib/libcrypto.1.0.0.dylib /usr/lib

+If you ever want to just delete all the records in a table in your DB, which you sometimes have to do when I mess up, do this for each table name
+   DELETE FROM <TABLENAME> *;

 To install autoenv
    brew install autoenv